 Mona had a nightmare.
 She dreamt that all the water on the earth had dried up and all the trees cut down.
 There was no shade and nothing to eat or drink.
-People were suffering and roaming around desperately looking for food and shade.
+People were suffering and roaming around eat or drink.
+People were suffering and roaming desperately looking for food and shade.